UPDATE: 7 MAY 2021

-The Marine and Coastal Area Act has resulted in over 580 applications for the recognition of customary rights and customary marine title over 10 million hectares of our foreshore and seabed, out to 12 nautical miles (22 kilometres), including harbours, estuaries and river mouths, the airspace above and many of the minerals below.
+The passing of the Marine and Coastal Area Act in 2011 resulted in over 580 applications for legal recognition and protection of customary interests in the 10 million hectares area of our foreshore and seabed, out to 12 nautical miles (22 kilometres), including harbours, estuaries and river mouths, the airspace above and many of the minerals below.

 WHAT KINDS OF CUSTOMARY RIGHTS CAN BE RECOGNISED UNDER THE ACT?